 A Word of Caution About Romanization

-Now that you know how to say this phrase, we hope that you don’t have to use it.
-Instead, listen to people who do say it, and try to turn their day into an exciting one!
+Now that you know how to say this phrase, we hope you don’t have to use it.
+Instead, listen to people who say it, and try to make their day exciting!